fengyanshi/fengyanshi.github.io/output.rst

 * :code:`OUT_METEO`: logical parameter for output of pressure field.
 T or F.
 * :code:`ROLLER`: logical parameter for output of roller-induced flux.
 T or F.
 * :code:`UNDERTOW`: logical parameter for output of undertow.
 T or F.
+* :code:`OUT_NU`: logical parameter for output of breaking location.
+T or F.

 **OUTPUT FILES**